JoseCanova/JoseCanova/README.md

 chainning things reduce the mutability... https://www.youtube.com/watch?v=NhisVOQb6gU&list=RD7F8MJE91Py8&index=27

-fuck he last speech.. we are closed... (except me he had be... this is the week.. ;-) )
+fuck his last speech.. we are closed... (except me he had be... this is the week.. ;-) )

+it's the same ... then i presumed the Y carrer... the problem of translation and words and code... and show ...

+that what i said... we are running aat...
+2mg.. with n ... agents... need 4mgb for more n agents...

+this is done just with a certain level of immutability..